Inflammatory Bowel Disease

 Clinical

-However, statistics consistently show that clinical success rates of drugs developed and tested in animals is very low, raising the question of whether it is ethical to put the health of human patients at risk.
+However, statistics consistently show that clinical success rates of drugs developed and tested in animals is very low, raising the question of whether it is ethical to put the health of patients at risk.

 Intrinsic validity - How well do animal models capture the clinical heterogeneity of the human disease?